vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 # POS-TAGS AND LEMMAS

-If you want actual POS values and lemmas (canonical form of a word), you will need a POS-tagger of some sort.
+If you want actual POS values and lemmas (canonical form of a word), you will need a POS-tagger of some sort or use ^pos(canonical) ona word.
 While it is possible to hook in an external tagger via a web call, that will be noticably slower than an in-built system.